 Yes, there will also very likely be Run It Once Poker tournament action on RIO, Powered by BetRIvers once the platform is launched.
 Although RIO did not support tournament play before RSI acquired it, inclusion in a future rollout is considered essential if it’s to compete against BetMGM Poker, PokerStars, and WSOP — each of which regularly hosts tournament play.

 Yes!
 Based on all we know and the recent updates, it looks like there will be a new Run It Once US online poker platform powered by BetRivers launching at some point, either in 2023 or 2024.

 No, Run It Once Poker will be exclusively for US players once the site relaunches.
-It will operate under BetRivers branding but will operate on the same Run It Once Poker platform as was seen before.
+It will operate under BetRivers branding but on the same Run It Once Poker platform as before.

-Run It Once Poker US is expected to go live in New Jersey & Michigan from day 1.
-Its parent company already has gaming licenses in these states as well as in Pennsylvania and West Virginia.
+Run It Once Poker US is expected to go live in Delaware, Michigan, and New Jersey from Day 1.
+Its parent company, RSI. already has gaming licenses in Michigan and New Jersey as well as Pennsylvania and West Virginia.
 The operator could also go live in Nevada and is expected to get a license in Delaware in short order.

 Pennsylvania, however, could be a likely candidate as it is one of the biggest online poker markets and is expected to become the next state to join the multi-state online poker compact.

-Yes, Run It Once Poker US will likely have multi-state online poker network from Day 1.
-Since RIO’s parent company has gaming licenses in Michigan and New Jersey and is expected to get one in Delaware as well.
-All three states are members of the multi-state online poker compact, RIO would take advantage of this compact and launch the shared liquidity network right away.
+Yes, Run It Once Poker US will likely have a multi-state online poker network from Day 1.
+RIO’s parent company has gaming licenses in Michigan and New Jersey and is expected to get one in Delaware as well.
+All three states are members of the multi-state online poker compact.
+RIO would take advantage of this compact and launch the shared liquidity network right away.

 While RIO’s primary focus would be the US market, it has also considered Ontario, Canada’s largest province.
 Down the road, it could also make a return to the international dot-com market, but that is unlikely to happen any soon.